-- (A) The Commission shall issue a separate license to each Gaming Facility once every three (3) years. - (B) The Commission shall specify the form, conditions, and content for the application for Gaming Facility licenses, which shall be submitted by CNE, and the initial application shall include: - (1) a legal description of the lands whereon the facility is located and a certification that said premises constitute Indian lands as specified in IGRA; and - (2) a provision identifying the environmental, health, and public safety standards with which the facility must comply, and a certification that the facility is in compliance therewith. - (C) Each subsequent application for the renewal of a Gaming Facility license shall identify any changes or additions to said legal description and applicable environmental, health, and safety standards, and shall include current certifications of compliance therewith. - (D) The Commission shall only issue a Gaming Facility license if the application includes the required information and certifications and such further conditions as specified in the applicable regulations. - (E) The Nation or Commission shall submit to the NIGC Chair a notice that issuance of a facility license is under consideration by the Commission.
+- (A) The Commissioner shall issue a separate license to each Gaming Facility once every three (3) years. - (B) The Commissioner shall specify the form, conditions, and content for the application for Gaming Facility licenses, which shall be submitted by CNE, and the initial application shall include: - (1) a legal description of the lands whereon the facility is located and a certification that said premises constitute Indian lands as specified in IGRA; and - (2) a provision identifying the environmental, health, and public safety standards with which the facility must comply, and a certification that the facility is in compliance therewith. - (C) Each subsequent application for the renewal of a Gaming Facility license shall identify any changes or additions to said legal description and applicable environmental, health, and safety standards, and shall include current certifications of compliance therewith. - (D) The Commissioner shall only issue a Gaming Facility license if the application includes the required information and certifications and such further conditions as specified in the applicable regulations. - (E) The Nation or Commissioner shall submit to the NIGC Chair a notice that issuance of a facility license is under consideration by the Commissioner.
 This notice must be submitted at least 120 days before the opening of any new Gaming Facility.

-Section 411.
-License Ineligibility
+Section 411 License Ineligibility

-- (A) Any person or entity determined ineligible for a Gaming license shall be afforded the opportunity for a hearing, in accordance with applicable law and regulations, prior to the Commission making a final determination on license eligibility. - (B) After a hearing, the Commissioners shall issue a written determination whether the applicant is eligible for a Gaming license. - (C) The Commissioners' eligibility determination shall be considered a final determination. - (D) If the Commission decides not to issue a Key Employee or Primary Management Official license to an applicant, the Commission shall: - (1) Notify the applicant of the basis for such denial; - (2) Notify CNE of such denial; and

-(3) Notify the NIGC of the denial and forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Records System after the expiration of any waived appeal process or after the conclusion of an unsuccessful appeal process.
+- (A) Any person or entity determined ineligible for a Gaming license shall be afforded the opportunity for a hearing, in accordance with applicable law and regulations. - (B) If the Commissioner decides not to issue a Key Employee or Primary Management Official license to an applicant, the Commissioner shall: - (1) Notify the applicant of the basis for such denial; - (2) Notify CNE of such denial; and - (3) Notify the NIGC of the denial and forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Records System after the expiration of any waived appeal process or after the conclusion of an unsuccessful appeal process.

-Section 412.
-License Suspensions and Revocations
+Section 412 License Suspensions and Revocations